thirdweb-dev/engine/docs/addons/faqs.md

 ### How to set the RPC URLs?

-_Set the `CHAIN_OVERRIDES` environment variable to the path of the JSON file or URL (file hosted somewhere on the internet) containing the RPC URLs.
-The default value is `./chain-overrides.json`.
+_Use the end-point, `/configuration/chains` to SET the chain-override details for a particular RPC.
+Chain/RPC details are updated in the subsequent SDK calls.
 Check the [example file](../chain-overrides.example.json) for the format._

 ### Cannot connect to the Postgres DB?